dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 **Deployment**

-To facilitate the deployment of a hosting startup in a multi-machine environment, the sample app creates a *deployment* folder in published output that contains:
+To facilitate the deployment of a hosting startup in a multimachine environment, the sample app creates a *deployment* folder in published output that contains:

 * The hosting startup assembly.
 * The hosting startup dependencies file.